Promoting sustainable industry development

 - As a network the AIGN interacts with key stakeholders at both political and bureaucratic levels as well as with external think tanks, etc.

 AIGN and its members are actively involved in monitoring and participating in deliberations on climate change policy in order to pursue the Network’s object of promoting development of Australia’s industrial resources.
 AIGN provides a focus for cooperative industry policy responses on key greenhouse issues and plays a facilitating and coordinating role in an industry contribution to key greenhouse policy and abatement measures.

 With the introduction of Direct Action Plan the AIGN has provided members the opportunity to engage with the Clean Energy Regulator and Department of Climate Change and Energy Efficiency (now DIICCSRTE) on implementation and technical issues.

-- Paul Barrett (Australian Institute of Petroleum)
+- Mr Paul Barrett, Australian Institute of Petroleum

-- John Torkington (Chevron Aust Pty Ltd)
+- Mr John Torkington, Chevron Aust Pty Ltd

-- Chief Executive Officer – Mr Alex Gosman
+- Ms Susie Smith, Chief Executive Officer

-- Senior Policy Officer – Ms Marion Niederkofler
+- Ms Marion Niederkofler, Senior Policy Officer

 - Industry engagement in the implementation of national climate change and energy policy initiatives, including input into relevant associated policies such as the Renewable Energy Target;